letolabs/the-little-cloud-foundry-book/en/cf.md

 [Warden](https://github.com/cloudfoundry/vcap/tree/master/warden) is the
 security subsystem.
 It manages Linux containers, including their creation, destruction and monitoring.
-It can be thought of as a delicious layer of Ruby on top of a bit of C which uses Linux kernel hooks.
+It can be thought of as a delicious layer of Ruby on top of a bit of C which uses Linux kernel hooks to strictly enforce resource limits.

 ## Community